neams-th-coe/cardinal/doc/content/tutorials/nekrs_stochastic.md

 !listing /tutorials/nek_stochastic/channel.udf language=cpp

-The `udf.properties` is called:

-- Once before time stepping begins
+In order to ensure that the most up-to-date stochastic data from MOOSE is used in each scalar and flow solver, we add an extra call to `udf.properties` in Cardinal *each time* MOOSE sends new data to NekRS.
+So, `udf.properties` is called:

+1. Once before time stepping begins (within `nekrs::setup`).
+At this point, `nrs->usrwrk` does not exist yet, which is why we return without doing anything if `nrs->usrwrk` is a null pointer (the `if (!nrs->usrwrk)` line).
+This means that when the elliptic solvers are initialized, they are using whatever property values are set in the `.par` file (as already described).
+2. (*special to Cardinal*) Immediately after MOOSE sends new stochastic data to NekRS
-- After each scalar solve, but before each flow solve
+3. Between each scalar solve and the ensuing flow solve

-Unfortunately, the call which occurs before time stepping starts occurs *before* MOOSE has had a chance to send any data into NekRS.
-So, the very first time that `udf.properties` is called, `nrs->usrwrk` does not exist -- so we need to set some other value for thermal conductivity, which will be used for that first solve.
+Steps 1 and 3 already occur in standalone NekRS simulations, so Cardinal is just adding an extra call to ensure consistency.

-For Cardinal, the last thing we need is the thin wrapper input file which runs NekRS.
+The last thing we need is the thin wrapper input file which runs NekRS.
 We start by building a mesh mirror of the NekRS mesh, as a [NekRSMesh](https://cardinal.cels.anl.gov/source/mesh/NekRSMesh.html).
-We will couple via conjugate heat transfer through boundary 5 in the NekRS domain; for quick visualization of the NekRS solution in a convenient Exodus mesh format, we set `volume = true` so that the mesh mirror has a volumetric representation.
+We will couple via conjugate heat transfer through boundary 5 in the NekRS domain.
 Next, we use [NekRSProblem](https://cardinal.cels.anl.gov/source/problems/NekRSProblem.html) to specify that we will replace MOOSE solves with NekRS solves.
 The [NekTimeStepper](https://cardinal.cels.anl.gov/source/timesteppers/NekTimeStepper.html)